 If certain changes in the common stock occur by reason of any recapitalization, reclassification, stock split, reverse split, combination of shares, exchange of shares, stock dividend or other distribution payable in stock, or other increase or decrease in the common stock without our receipt of consideration, or if we effect any spin-off, split-up, extraordinary cash dividend or other distribution of assets, we must equitably adjust the number and kind of securities for which stock options and other stock-based awards may be made under the 2014 Omnibus Incentive Plan, including the individual award limits for "performance-based" compensation under Internal Revenue Code Section 162(m).
-In addition, if we effect any spin-off, split-up, extraordinary cash dividend or other distribution of assets, we must equitably and the exercise price of any outstanding stock options or SARs.
+In addition, if we effect any spin-off, split-up, extraordinary cash dividend or other distribution of assets, we must equitably adjust the number and kind of securities subject to any outstanding awards and the exercise price of any outstanding stock options or SARs.